 E. When the training method does not involve direct interaction between faculty and participant, the assisted living program shall make available to the participant during the training a trained individual to answer questions and respond to issues raised by the training.

-F. Training in Cognitive Impairment and Mental Illness.
+F. Training in Cognitive Impairment, Mental Illness, and Behavioral Health.

-(1) When job duties involve the provision of personal care services as defined in Regulation .02B of this chapter, staff shall receive a minimum of 6 hours of initial training on cognitive impairment and mental illness within the first 90 days of employment.
+(1) When job duties involve the provision of personal care services as defined in Regulation .02B of this chapter, staff shall receive a minimum of 6 hours of initial training on cognitive impairment,mental illness, and behavioral health within the first 120 calendar days of employment.

 (2) The training shall be designed to meet the specific needs of the assisted living program's population, as determined by the manager, including the content set forth in Regulation .17A(8) and (9)(a)—(c).